Woman with a Raven at an Abyss

 Woman with a Raven at an Abyss (or Woman with a Raven on a Precipice; German: Die Frau mit dem Raben am Abgrund) is a c.
-1803/04 print by the German Romantic painter Caspar David Friedrich, made into a woodcut by his brother Christian Friedrich, a carpenter and furniture maker, around the same time.
+1803/04 print by the German Romantic painter Caspar David Friedrich.
+It was made into a woodcut by his brother Christian Friedrich, a carpenter and furniture maker, around the same time.

-The images evokes themes of loss, abandonment, loneliness, the shortness of life, and death.
-To achieve this effect, Fredrick employs nightmarish imagery, including a gothic wood of barren trees whose branches appear as if the arms of the dead, a single vulturous raven, drawn in an almost childlike manner that recalls fairy tale illustrations.
+The images evoke themes of loss, abandonment, loneliness, the shortness of life, and death.
+To achieve this effect, Fredrick employs nightmarish imagery, including a gothic wood of barren trees whose branches appear as if they were the arms of the dead, and a single vulture-like raven, drawn in an almost childlike manner that recalls fairy tale illustrations.